Adam Eckersley: Port Vale

-On 1 January 2008, Eckersley moved back to Port Vale, this time on a permanent basis, though only signing a six-month deal, becoming manager Lee Sinnott's first non-loan signing.
+On 1 January 2008, Eckersley moved back to Port Vale, this time permanently, though only signing a six-month deal, becoming manager Lee Sinnott's first non-loan signing.
 Eckersley scored his first goal in English football and his first anywhere since a loan spell at Royal Antwerp in a 2–2 home draw with Yeovil Town on 29 January 2008, but he soon left the club when his contract expired at the end of the 2007–08 campaign, following Port Vale's relegation to League Two.

 Horsens

 Prior to the 2008–09 season, he joined Danish Superliga team Horsens on a free transfer.
 The "Yellow Danger" were relegated at the end of 2008–09, after manager Kent Nielsen resigned and short-term replacement Henrik Jensen failed to spark a revival; Horsens finished four points behind the safety of SønderjyskE.
-The club made an immediate return to the top-flight by topping the 1st Division in 2009–10 under Johnny Mølby.
-Over the course of his seasons, Eckersley made forty league appearances, scoring twice.
+The club made an immediate return to the top flight by topping the 1st Division in 2009–10 under Johnny Mølby.
+Throughout his seasons, Eckersley made forty league appearances, scoring twice.

 AGF Aarhus

 In the summer of 2010, Eckersley moved to AGF Aarhus, manager Peter Sørensen intending him to replace Dennis Cagara.
-In his first season he helped the club to promotion into the Danish top-flight as champions of the 1st Division, and after some consistently great performances for AGF as attacking left back and a tremendous first half season in the Danish Superliga, including a stunning free-kick goal against Lyngby in round 13, he was selected for Les Rosbifs 'Team of the Year 2011' for best Englishmen playing overseas.
+In his first season, he helped the club to promotion into the Danish top-flight as champions of the 1st Division.
+After some consistently great performances for AGF as attacking left-back and a tremendous first half-season in the Danish Superliga, including a stunning free-kick goal against Lyngby in round 13, he was selected for Les Rosbifs 'Team of the Year 2011' for best Englishmen playing overseas.
 AGF finished fifth in 2011–12, with Eckersley scoring seven goals in 48 appearances.
 The club finished in seventh place in 2012–13, and Eckersley played 35 games, including two Europa League matches.
-AGF dropped out of the top-flight after suffering relegation in 2013–14.
+AGF dropped out of the top-flight after relegation in 2013–14.
 At the end of the season, it was announced that Eckersley was being released by AGF and hinted that he may return to England.